Pranjali1-g/my-project/Node-Project/Experiment-12/README.md

 7. **app.listen Function**
    - Starts the server on port 3000.
    - Prints a message so you know the booking system is running.

-In simple words:
-- The **functions** in the code are like different helpers.
-- Some check seat status, some lock/unlock seats, and some confirm bookings.
-- The **mutex** ensures no two people mess with the same seat at the same exact moment.

 ## Installation